Harsheen98/Single-Cell-Omics-Projects/README.md

 # Single-Cell-Omics
-Repository for projects in Single Cell
+This is a repository for my efforts in analysing Single-Cell Omics data!